Mtjason/StockAnalysis/README.md

 # StockAnalysis
-A package for stock crawling and analysis
+A package for stock crawling and analysis.
+The data is stored in MySQL.